Christmas is the most wonderful, magical and exciting time of year. Except for eCommerce retailers. that is.

 Top 3 Christmas eCommerce Shipping Mistakes

-As most online retailers are aware, providing a good shipping service is all about managing expectation and preventing potential problems from arising.
-This is especially important during the busy Christmas period, when an increase in shipments for carriers can lead can lead to longer delivery times and delays – the kinds of things that frustrate customers intensely.
+As most online retailers are aware, providing a good shipping service is all about managing expectations and preventing potential problems from arising.
+This is especially important during the busy Christmas period when an increase in shipments for carriers can lead to longer delivery times and delays – the kinds of things that frustrate customers intensely.

-For that reason, organisation is of the utmost importance and to help you streamline your holiday shipping service, we’ve created a list of top festive period shipping mistakes and how to avoid making them.
+For that reason, the organization is of the utmost importance and to help you streamline your holiday shipping service, we’ve created a list of top festive period shipping mistakes and how to avoid making them.